 Expectations can be powerful.
 Even if they're never said out loud, the beliefs we carry in our minds can become self-fulfilling prophecies.

 Expectations help us quickly navigate our world.
 Yet they can also keep us from the simple solutions, talent and opportunities that are right in front of us.

 We work out, then pig out.
 We donate to charity, then indulge in retail therapy.
 Does this also happen with our good deeds?
 How can we avoid bringing our moral scorecards to the workplace?

 We overvalue the things we own.
-It’s fine if it’s a family keepsake or memento — but how does this influence decisions we make about our homes and investments, and more?
+This is fine when it's a family keepsake or memento—but how does this influence decisions we make about our homes, investments and more?

-40 years ago, memory researchers showed us that amnesiacs could form new memories...implicitly.
-This sparked an ongoing revolution in research on the hidden mind: how it learns, how it influences us, and how it can be measured and changed.
+40 years ago, memory researchers showed us that patients with amnesia could form new memories... implicitly.
+This sparked an ongoing revolution in research on the hidden mind: how it learns, how it influences us and how it can be measured and changed.